marcnuri-work/jkubeio-team-issues-10/K8S-HELM-INSTALL.md

 JKube Kit exposes a new method `install` that installs the chart available in the coordinates (output directory, helm type, and so on -see `resolveTarballFile`-) provided in the `HelmConfig` argument.

 - The installation is performed by executing [helm-java `install` command](https://github.com/manusa/helm-java#install).
-- The user is able to provide the following installation options through the HelmConfig
+- The user is able to provide the following installation options through the HelmConfig:
   - `installName`: `jkube.helm.install.name`<br/>
-    Optional, if not provided should use the `.generateName()` flag.
+    Optional, if not specified, the install name should be inferred following the same procedure used to compute default image and resource names.
   - `installDependencyUpdate`: `jkube.helm.install.dependencyUpdate`<br/>
     Optional, if not provided should default to `true`.<br/>
     https://github.com/eclipse/jkube/issues/2110